 At Garratt’s Damp & Timber, we offer free surveys where our team of experienced professionals will assess and diagnose the damp problem in your home, offering a no obligation quotation.
 We will clearly detail how severe any outbreak is, what work will be required to remove the problem and how long it will take.

-Without the proper attention, dry rot can completely ruin your home.
+Without the proper attention, dry rot can completely ruin your home, be warned it can propagate rapidly.
 Because of this, you should not be willing to take any chances.
-Here at Garratt’s Damp & Timber, we are a team of dry rot specialists in London who have been tackling similar problems to yours for more than two decades.
+Here at Garratt’s Damp & Timber, we are a team of dry rot specialists in London who have been tackling similar problems to yours for nearly two decades.

 On top of our unrivalled experience and skillset, we also offer a 20-year guarantee on all timber treatments, including dry rot.
 All work is carried out to industry standards, ensuring that once you have called out the Garratt’s Damp & Timber team, your damp problems will be a thing of the past.